fortesg/fortrantestgenerator/README.md

   Even when compiled with `-O0`, the `ELSE` block in this example won't be in the assembler/binary code.
 But usually this is not a problem, there will just be a warning during the analysis that the subroutine `b` is not found in the call graph.

 * When you change your code, you will have to compile again with `-S -g -O0` to generate new assembler files.
 For example, when you have generated capture and export code and removed some backup files to make the code permanent, you have to compile again.

+* The static source code analysis has the same limitations as every static analysis, it can only find out what can be found out by parsing the source code.
+So mainly, it can not handle runtime polymorphism.
+That means, the use of, for example, function pointers or inheritance can lead to wrong results.

 * If any problem occurs, please feel free to contact me:
 Christian Hovy <<hovy@informatik.uni-hamburg.de>>